How to find decision-makers in a company

 The influencer is often a junior-level associate whose role is to screen problems and options before decision-makers sign off on them.
 Though they don’t have the final say, they have direct relationships with and influence over stakeholders.

-While building a relationship with these individuals, you can gain insight into their power within the organization by asking questions like “Does Mr. or Mrs. X always listen to your recommendations?” or “Is there anyone I should look out for who might hijack our conversation?”
+While building a relationship with these individuals, you can gain insight into their power within the organization by asking questions like “Does Mr. or Mrs. X always listen to your recommendations?” or “Aside from yourself, who else will be involved in this decision?"

 The answer to these questions will let you know how experienced the influencer is in offering solutions to the decision-maker and how involved you’ll need to be.